-Tahoe Donner Ski Resort specializes in teaching first timers and novices and is committed to being the best place for family fun and learning in the Tahoe region.
-Listed below are some tips to make your experience as enjoyable as possible.
+Tahoe Donner Downhill Ski Resort specializes in teaching first-timers and novices and is committed to being the best place for family fun and learning in the Tahoe region.
+Here are some tips to make your experience as enjoyable as possible:

-- Children must be able to use bathroom independently, be potty trained, and no pull-ups allowed.
+- Children must be potty-trained and able to use the bathroom independently.
+Pull-ups are not allowed.

-- Meet at the appropriate Learning Center 10 minutes before your lesson starts.
+- Meet at the learning center 10 minutes before your lesson starts.

-- Please keep in mind that the ski lessons are physically demanding and your child must be willing to ski and separate from you.
+- Please keep in mind that ski lessons are physically demanding.
+Your child must be willing to ski without parental interference.
 We recommend a hearty breakfast to start the day.

-- Parents must remain at Tahoe Donner Downhill Ski Resort throughout the whole lesson time.
-Parents can watch their child's lesson, ski/ride, take a lesson, or enjoy the sundeck, fire pits, cafe or lodge.
-Parents may not leave the facilities while their children are in lessons.
+- A parent/guardian must remain at Tahoe Donner Downhill Ski Resort throughout the entire lesson.
+Parents may not leave the facility while their children are taking lessons.

 - Ask questions!
 Our staff is here to help and will do everything possible to make your day on the slopes a memorable one.

-- Parents who wish to watch their children in class should watch from a distance to help keep the child’s attention on the instructor.
+- Parents who wish to watch their children in class should watch from a distance so the child’s attention can remain on the instructor.

 - Please arrive 10 minutes early to pick up your child if you would like to talk to your child’s instructor.